olivopaolo/boing/rst-doc/user.rst

 Filter contacts' position of a multi-touch source using the default filter::

-  boing -i in.tuio:+filtering: -o viz:
+  boing io -i in.tuio:+filtering: -o viz:

 Filter contacts' position using an exponential filter::

-  boing -i in.tuio:+filtering:/exponential/single?alpha=0.9 -o viz:
+  boing io -i in.tuio:+filtering:/exponential/single?alpha=0.9 -o viz:

 Filter only the contact speed::

-  boing -i in.tuio:+filtering:?attr=rel_speed -o viz:
+  boing io -i in.tuio:+filtering:?attr=rel_speed -o viz:

 Display contact's raw data and filtered data on separate windows::

-  boing -i in.tuio: -o filtering:+viz: viz:
+  boing io -i in.tuio: -o filtering:+viz: viz:

 Add noise to the contacts' position of a multi-touch source::

-  boing -i in.tuio:+filtering:/noise/numpy.random.normal(0.0,0.01) -o viz:
+  boing io -i in.tuio:+filtering:/noise/numpy.random.normal(0.0,0.01) -o viz:

 Add noise and then filter the contacts' position::

-  boing -i in.tuio:+filtering:/noise/numpy.random.normal(0.0,0.01)+filtering: -o viz:
+  boing io -i in.tuio:+filtering:/noise/numpy.random.normal(0.0,0.01)+filtering: -o viz: